danielpigott/cloudflare-cli/README.md

         Find a record with given name and optionally specific value ls
         List dns records for the domain
-    purge [url]
+    purge [urls]
-        Purge file at given url or all files if no url given rm <name> [content]
+        Purge file at given urls (space separated) or all files if no url given rm <name> [content]
         Remove record with given name and optionally specific value zones